OS-EDA/Course/Chapter_04_OpenROAD_first_run/c04_training_common.md

 * Run ```make``` from inside the ```/flow``` folder.

 ### Success

-* The choosen design should finish after a while and a lot of console output with a table (time/memory) like this:
+* The choosen design should finish after a while with a table (time/memory) like this:
 ```
 Log                            Elapsed seconds Peak Memory/MB
 1_1_yosys                                    0             24